-What is the new technical idea?
-This project will advance measurement science and facilitate implementation of residential FDD methods by developing new adaptable FDD algorithms to detect AC and HP faulty operation.
+This project will advance measurement science and facilitate implementation of residential FDD methods by pursuing two research tasks.
+The first task will develop new adaptable FDD algorithms to detect AC and HP faulty operation.
 Adaptable FDD methods are required to accommodate different equipment installations and aging effects.
+The datasets generated for fault-free and faulty operation of residential ACs are very well suited for processing by machine learning algorithms.
+A large base of open-source machine-learning codes is available on the world wide web; one source is the GitHub repository system.
+The combination of the NIST-developed FDD datalogger’s stream of data with cloud computing resources that utilize machine-learning algorithms will be investigated to develop and demonstrate cloud-based FDD methods for AC equipment.
+Generalization of these techniques and application of the statistical methods engrained within the FDD algorithms will give U.S. industry opportunities for innovation and will promote faster introduction of this technology into the marketplace.
 These FDD methods will not only be applicable to residential heat pumps, but also to other systems that operate on the vapor-compression principle.
-Generalization of these techniques and application of the statistical methods engrained within the FDD algorithms will give U.S. industry opportunities for innovation and will promote faster introduction of this technology into the marketplace.

-In January of 2012, ASHRAE Standard Project Committee 207P “Laboratory Method of Test of Fault Detection and Diagnostics Applied to Commercial Air-Cooled Packaged Systems” was formed to promote FDD.
-This committee has directly used concepts and software developed in Task 2 to formulate test methods for different types of faults.
+ASHRAE Standard Project Committee 207P “Laboratory Method of Test of Fault Detection and Diagnostics Applied to Commercial Air-Cooled Packaged Systems” was formed in January of 2012.
+A draft method of testing air-side economizers in packaged rooftop units was released for public advisory comment in 2018.
+The final version was released for public review in the last quarter of 2019.
+Substantive comments from the public review were addressed, and the revised standard has been submitted for final approval by the ASHRAE Standards Committee as of May 2020.
+This committee has directly used concepts and software developed by NIST in Task 1 and 2 to formulate test methods for different types of faults.
 NIST personnel have actively supported the work of this committee by chairing a sub-committee on airflow faults and contributing to the development of standardized definitions of faults.
-It is anticipated that a draft standard will be released for public comments in FY2016.